Azure/odaa-ai-partnerHackathon/README.md

 - **Goal**: Complete this **[learning lab](https://livelabs.oracle.com/ords/r/dbpm/livelabs/view-workshop?wid=4339)** to try your hands on Oracle AI Database@Azure and provide clear  proof of completion.

 ## Challenge 2: Understanding Oracle MCP Server
-**Build a working RAG application using Oracle Autonomous AI Database, Oracle AI Vector Search, and Azure OpenAI.**
+**Complete the Oracle MCP Server hands-on lab, configure and connect to the Oracle MCP Server, explore its capabilities, and demonstrate how it enables AI agents and applications to securely access Oracle Database resources.
+Submit proof of successful completion, including screenshots, configuration details, and a working demonstration of MCP interactions.**
-- **Goal**:Complete this [lab exercise](https://docs.oracle.com/en/cloud/paas/multicloud/database-at-azure/latest/azlab/overview.html) and provide proof of completion.
+- **Goal**: Complete this [lab exercise](https://docs.oracle.com/en/cloud/paas/multicloud/database-at-azure/latest/azlab/overview.html) and provide proof of completion.

 ## Challenge 3: Understanding Microsoft IQ